The Boy and the King: Plot summary

 The story surrounds a young boy called Obaid.
 He is confronted with a choice to live an easy life in this world or to struggle for reward in the hereafter.
 The story takes place during the tyrannical rule of King Narsis, who controls his people by encouraging them to worship idols and frightening them with the magic of Cinatas, his evil sorcerer.
 Cinatas chooses Obaid to be his student, someone who will assist him in his magic.
 At first, the boy is tempted by dreams of the power and the influence he will wield as the king's next sorcerer.
 But, soon after he starts to question his priorities.
 He begins talking to a righteous and a very holy man, who opens his mind to the true meaning of life.

 This righteous man tells Obaid that there is only one God, Allah Almighty and that He created mankind to worship Him alone.
-Though these words appeal to Obaid's heart and mind, he is still pretty much confused.
+Though these words appeal to Obaid's heart and mind, he is still conflicted.
 The righteous man advises him to seek the truth on his own – and thus begins the boy’s quest for the real meaning of life.